AidanBakerNHS/SteamAppDataVisulisation/README.md

 ## Usage

 The dataset used is the SteamSpyExport.csv containing all neccecary data to run the Python script.
 The links to download them via Dropbox is located [here](#links-to-dataset).

+The SteamDataCleaned.csv is used to conduct the EDA and machine learning, and serves as the primary dataset.
+The original SteamSpyExport.csv should be used if changes to the cleaning notebook are required.

 ## Future Work